skrattaren/apf.rst/apf.rst

   angular picture of a beagle, standing on its hind legs."

-  One of the classic computer programs that circulated in the seventies used ASCII characters to 'draw' a picture of Snoopy from "Peanuts_", followed by the year's calendar.
+  One of the classic computer programs that circulated in the seventies used ASCII characters to 'draw' a picture of Snoopy from **Peanuts**, followed by the year's calendar.

 - [p.
 351/282] "The old blokes say that sort of thing used to happen all